jrliv/notes/CSharp/Notes/README.md

 #### Declaration

-To <i>declare</i> a class, you define it's access modifier with the necessary keyword followed by the keyword <b>public</b> and the classes name.
+To *declare* a class, you define it's access modifier with the necessary keyword followed by the keyword **public** and the classes name.

     public class Dog

 #### Body

-The <i>body</i> of a class is similar to the body of a condition, loop, or method in which it is in closed between to curly braces and contains the logic it's used for.
+The *body* of a class is similar to the body of a condition, loop, or method in which it is in closed between to curly braces and contains the logic it's used for.

 #### Constructor

-The <i>constructor</i> is usually defined within the body of a class.
+The *constructor* is usually defined within the body of a class.
 It's used for creating new objects of the class.
 Constructors use the same name as the class and they're declared with an access modifier.

     public Dog()
     {